arcs-njit-edu/docs/docs/Software/slurm/slurm.md

 Now, once you get the confirmation of job allocation, you can either use `srun` or `ssh` to access the particular node allocated to the job.

 #### Customizing Your Resources
 Please note that, by default, this interactive session will request 1 core (for CPU jobs), 1 GPU (for GPU jobs), with a 1-hour walltime.
+To customize the resources, use the `-h` option for help.
+Run `interactive -h` for more details.

 !!! warning